In mid 2016, my husband and I had a surprise positive

 The first option seemed pointless and emotionally unbearable, as well as dangerous to my health.
 My first reaction was – well this pregnancy did not work out.
 If she is going to die regardless, why not just induce the labour?
 I can be back at work tomorrow and continue on with my life.

 But in my heart I questioned how I would ever know for sure whether the doctor was right, if I took the situation into my own hands and chose to induce the labour, and in the process, speed up my daughter’s death.
-She was still alive, her heart was beating in my womb.
+She was still alive, her heart was still beating in my womb.

 I was so blessed with people around me, most of all my husband who supported me, helped me to be strong, and encouraged me to continue with the pregnancy.
 But I felt shame about my initial reaction and thoughts.
 Had I been left to my own devices I believe I may very well have gone through with inducing the labor prematurely.
 It is true her chances of survival were small, however they were not zero.